 “You’re the only woman I’ve ever loved,” Julio had told her on his deathbed, when her dementia had already set in, when she struggled to remember his name.
 Then he had coughed, his throat clogged with phlegm.
 “Remember that.
 Don’t remember anything else.”
 He squeezed her hand.
 “Only this.”

 She didn’t want to know who, or where, or why.
 All she wanted to know was when.

 They’d only slept together once after entering the Afterlife.
-Teskia hadn’t thought much of it, until Julio had fallen ill.
+Teskia hadn’t thought much of it until Julio had fallen ill.
 Then she thought about it all the time.

 He couldn’t have contracted this disease any other way.
 He must have slept with someone—and not some one-night stand, a brief lapse in judgment.
 It had to have been someone he knew.
 Someone he’d known—and loved—in life.
 All Teskia knew was that it hadn’t been her.

 Crawling into bed as the season set, curling herself around Julio’s body, she sometimes felt she could guess the truth.
 In that space between wake and rest, possibilities came to her, jerking her upright with hypnagogic force.
-It felt like the dementia all over again–like those endless mornings before they’d put her in the home, when she’d be walking to the mailbox and a cloud would pass, stopping her in her tracks.
-Dread would creep up within her, as though something crucial, damning, were about to surface.
+It felt like the dementia all over again—like those endless mornings before they’d put her in the home, when she’d be walking to the mailbox and a cloud would pass, stopping her in her tracks.
+Dread would creep up within her, as though something crucial, damning, was about to surface.
 Then the shadow would pass, dissipating, like all her thoughts, and she would turn back, letters unclaimed.